 Privacy Statement for Pharmacovigilance Data

-Bayer AG, 51368 Leverkusen, Germany and its affiliates (hereinafter “Bayer”, “us”, “our” and “we”) develop and market prescription and over the counter medicines as well as medical devices and cosmetics, for human use (“Bayer Health Products”).
+Bayer Thai Co., Ltd. and other Bayer affiliates (hereinafter “Bayer”, “us”, “our” and “we”) develop and market prescription and over the counter medicines as well as medical devices and cosmetics, for human use (“Bayer Health Products”).
 The safety of all Bayer Health Products worldwide that are in development or are marketed in any country has to be monitored.

 Humans vary in their biological reactions to medicinal products or medical devices and not all adverse reactions or events (side effects) associated with the use of medicinal products and medical devices can be detected during clinical development, not even by the most comprehensive clinical trials.
 Capturing adverse events, however rare they may be in absolute terms, in the development and marketing phase from worldwide sources is of paramount importance.